 However, late in the evening, before they close the observation deck around 10 PM is also a good time to enjoy a more intimate visit at the Top of the Rock with hardly any other visitors, especially on weekdays.
 For this you will have to wait to catch the last elevator at 9:10 PM.

 At these two times of the day you will have the observation deck almost exclusively to yourself and you will live an almost private experience, and that in a city like New York full of people everywhere is always a luxury!

-So if the day of your visit dawns cold or a bit cloudy with rain and moderate wind, you can always enjoy the views from the 67th floor of the observation deck, which is almost completely enclosed and sheltered, in case you don't feel like going up to the open-air observatories on the upper floors.
+- Enjoy the views from the 67th floor of the observation deck, which is almost completely enclosed and sheltered.
 From here you will also have incredible views of the city and take equally beautiful photos.

-And if a bit of bad weather is not a problem for you, don't hesitate and go out to the open-air observation decks on the 69th and 70th floors because from the top of the observatory you will have the feeling of being on top of the world.
+- Climb to the uncovered observation decks on the 69th and 70th floors because from the top of the observatory you will have the feeling of being on top of the world.
 A memorable experience!

-Only in the hypothetical case of extreme weather conditions (such as snow, hail, strong wind and so on), the Top of the Rock could decide at its discretion to close certain areas of the observation deck to the public for safety reasons but visitors would be informed of this.
+Only in the hypothetical case of extreme weather conditions (such as snow, hail, strong wind, etc.), Top of the Rock may decide at its discretion to close certain areas of the observation deck to the public for safety reasons, but visitors will be informed.